umer480/kubernetes/yaml-files-explained.md

 ✅✅✅ Kubernetes API Server only understands JSON as the wire format.✅✅✅

-Every configuration file in k8s hsa 3 parts:
+Every configuration file in k8s has 3 parts:

 1- **Metadata** - of the object - Name and labels to identify the object.